matheuscp23/vite-app/README.md

 In the project directory, you can run:
 ### `npm install`

-Before starting the React project, you should install the Node dependencies using: `npm install`
+Before starting the React-Vite project, you should install the Node dependencies using: `npm install`

 ### `npm run dev`